sola-studio/.github/profile/README.md

 Sola Studio is an independent frontend-focused practice run by Yoko Shiina.

-The studio supports teams with frontend implementation, Japan-facing UX and messaging support, accessibility-aware UI, accessibility review and remediation, UI/UX review, and product-facing web support.
+The studio supports teams with frontend implementation, Japan-facing UX and messaging support, accessibility-aware UI, accessibility review and remediation, and practical support where interface, communication, and implementation decisions need to become clearer.

-The work sits around the practical overlap between interface, wording, user flow, implementation, accessibility, API/data flow, and market-facing context.
+The work sits around the practical overlap between interface behavior, wording, user flow, implementation, accessibility, API and data flow, and market-facing context.

 ## Focus areas